|

 Results of various fusion experiments with heavy ions are compared with

-predictions model calcualtions (PACE).
+predictions of model calculations (PACE).
 In some reactions there is evidence for

 nonstatistical effects based on significant discrepancies between the